SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-10-13-please-hold-on-to-your-wallet-when-you-hear-someone-claim-scrum-scales-linearly.md

 Scrum has no shortage of hype.
 Be skeptical of anyone who tells you that nine Scrum teams will finish your product in one ninth the time.
 All else being equal, it's not going to happen even if you do everything right and scale the optimum way.

 Be *especially* skeptical of pitches having anything to do with fractals.
 We want so desperately to believe in miracle cures.
 And there are people who will sell them to us.
-Here's a tweet that seems demonstrates how gullible smart people can be:
+Here's a tweet that demonstrates how gullible smart people can be:

 > Excited to be a certified [redacted]@[redacted] Practitioner with [redacted].
 Coolest thing I learned?
 These concepts are based on cellular biology.
 As a former microbiologist, that completely blew my mind.